 Taking the leap into online sales can be equal parts exhilarating and terrifying, especially for sellers who aren't exactly sure how to get off the ground.
 One of the biggest points of consideration?
 Selling on Amazon versus going it alone.

-Many SMEs view Amazon as the enemy, posing an existential threat to brick-and-mortar stores of all sizes and putting mom-and-pop operations out of business.
+Many SMEs view Amazon as an existential threat to brick-and-mortar stores of all sizes, putting mom-and-pop operations out of business.
 Despite perceptions, this isn't the whole truth.
-In reality, Amazon can offer significant advantages to small businesses, providing access to massive audiences that otherwise might be impossible to reach.
+In reality, Amazon can offer significant advantages to small businesses by providing access to massive audiences that would otherwise be impossible to reach.

 Recommended: Top 6 Things I Learned Running An Amazon Affiliate Site

-If you're wary about the effects of Amazon, it may be time to change your stance.
+If you're wary of Amazon's effects, it may be time to change your stance.
 Here's what your business stands to gain with a presence on the nation's largest e-commerce platform.

 1. An Unbeatable Reach

 When shoppers Google keywords that relate to your product, where are they most likely to go: a small, untested retailer or Amazon?
 In almost every instance, the answer is unequivocally Amazon.
-Almost everyone shops on Amazon from time to time, whether to make big purchases every once in a while or frequently for regular shopping.
+Almost everyone shops on Amazon from time to time, whether for big purchases or regular shopping.

 Further, 64% of households now have Amazon Prime, demonstrating exceptional loyalty that leads to Amazon purchases over the competition wherever possible.

-As a small business, establishing an Amazon e-commerce presence can take advantage of the site's ubiquity, tapping into a vast array of opportunities otherwise unavailable to a small brand.
+As a small business, establishing an Amazon e-commerce presence can leverage the site's ubiquity, tapping into a vast array of opportunities otherwise unavailable to a small brand.
 One study even found that selling on a marketplace like Amazon can increase customer loyalty, helping you stay ahead.

-In addition to reaching more customers, Amazon also provides extra incentive to buy.
-In fact, many customers search for items on Amazon that they find on a vendor website first to take advantage of perks like free shipping, so the more visible you are on Amazon, the better it will be for your sales.
+In addition to reaching more customers, Amazon also provides an extra incentive to buy.
+In fact, many customers search for items on Amazon after finding them on a vendor website to take advantage of perks like free shipping, so the more visible you are on Amazon, the better it will be for your sales.

 Recommended: An Online Store: How to Choose Your Best Ecommerce Platform